lokeshkumar3103ar/lokeshkumar3103ar/README.md

 - **Bachelor of Technology in Computer Science Engineering**
   - Hindustan University
   - CGPA 9.64
+  - About to enter 3rd Year
-  - Currently in the third semester
+- **BS in Data Science and Applications**
+  -Indian Institute of Technology, Madras

 ## 📚 Skills